Ylieo816/Talentlabs/README.md

 - Interactive testing interface
 - Example requests and responses

-## Asynchronous Processing
+## Asynchronous Processing Plan

-The project uses Celery and Celery Beat for handling asynchronous tasks:
+The project will use Celery and Celery Beat for handling asynchronous tasks in the future:

 ### Scheduled Tasks
 - Job status updates based on posting and expiration dates